BaksiLi/CS-Hypomnema/README.md

 ## II.
 Algotithmics & Mathematics
 [//]: # (I am also planning to sort out a more detailed general Algorithm note from my previous notes.)
 For reading materials, [*Algorithms*](http://algorithmics.lsi.upc.edu/docs/Dasgupta-Papadimitriou-Vazirani.pdf) by S. Dasgupta et al is good and concise (recommended by UC San Diego cources), [*Introduction to Algorithms*](https://www.amazon.co.uk/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/) by T. H. Cormen is a longer and newer one (recommended by MIT cources), [solutions](https://github.com/gzc/CLRS). \*
-There are also many open-source collections of algorithm implementations, which are useful during study, e.g. [Python](https://github.com/TheAlgorithms/Python) and [Java](https://github.com/TheAlgorithms/Java).
+There are also many open-source collections of algorithm implementations, which are useful during study, e.g. in [Python](https://github.com/TheAlgorithms/Python) and [Java](https://github.com/TheAlgorithms/Java).
 Also for visualizations there is [Data Structure Visualizations](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html).

 1. [***Graph Theory and Algorithms (with Python)***](https://github.com/BaksiLi/CS-Hypomnema/tree/master/Resources/Algorithm/graph.md) ![Editing](https://img.shields.io/badge/status-revising-lightgreen.svg)